Import bookmarks, history and passwords from other browsers in Safari on Mac

-Keep your imported items: Safari keeps your imported bookmarks, history, and passwords from Chrome and Firefox.
+Keep your imported items: Safari keeps your imported bookmarks and history from Chrome, and imported bookmarks, history and passwords from Firefox.

 Remove your imported items: Safari removes your imported items.

-Decide later: Return to the Favorites or Top Sites page and import the items at another time.
-To see the Favorites or Top Sites page, choose Bookmarks > Show Favorites or Show Top Sites.
+Decide later: Return to the Favourites or Top Sites page and import the items at another time.
+To see the Favourites or Top Sites page, choose Bookmarks > Show Favourites or Show Top Sites.

 Manually import items from Chrome or Firefox